turingschool/front-end-curriculum/projects/linked-list.md

 ## Specification

-With a little jQuery under your belt, it's time to try your hand at building a small application.
+Now it's time to try your hand at building a small application.

 In it's simplest form, the application should have the following: